ArmelRandy/topxgen/README.md

 ## Dataset Generation

 In the paper, we use [gemma-3-27b-it](https://huggingface.co/google/gemma-3-27b-it) to generate paragraphs into 10 languages: Basque, Hausa, Igbo, Kinyarwanda, Nepali, Somali, Sundanese, Swahili, Urdu and Xhosa.
 It is possible to control the generation parameters (temperature, top_p, repetition penalty etc.) and how the generation prompts are constructed.
+Our dataset is available [here](https://huggingface.co/datasets/almanach/topxgen-gemma-3-27b-and-nllb-3.3b).
+You can use the following command to generate your own dataset:

 ```bash
 python\